UB-Mannheim/ocr-gt-tools/API.md

 All generated data lives in one directory that can be uniquely mapped to a page, e.g.  `/path/to/work1/page1/`.

-* Every line image is saved in a file `line-XXX.png`
+* Every line image is saved in a file `line-XXXX.png`
-* Every line transcription is saved in a file `line-XXX.txt`
+* Every line transcription is saved in a file `line-XXXX.txt`
-* Every line comment is saved in a file `comment-line-XXX.txt`
+* Every line comment is saved in a file `comment-line-XXXX.txt`
 * Page transcription is saved in a file `comment-page.txt`

 `XXX` is a zero-padded positive integer, e.g. `023`.